-For the three months ended September 30, 2020, the Company had losses of \$1 million attributable to CEG's interests in the Kawailoa, Oahu and Repowering partnerships, as well as losses of \$19 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
+For the three months ended September 30, 2020, the Company had income of \$30 million attributable to CEG's economic interest in Clearway Energy LLC, loss of \$1 million attributable to CEG's interests in the Kawailoa, Oahu and Repowering partnerships and losses of \$19 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.

-For the three months ended September 30, 2019, the Company had a loss of \$9 million attributable to CEG's interests in the Kawailoa, Oahu and Repowering partnerships, with no offset of income or loss attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method.
+For the three months ended September 30, 2019, the Company had income of \$22 million attributable to CEG's economic interest in Clearway Energy LLC, partially offset by a loss of \$17 million attributable to noncontrolling interests with respect to its tax equity financing arrangements and the application of the HLBV method, as well as a loss of \$9 million attributable to CEG's interests in the Kawailoa, Oahu and Repowering partnerships.